SHolysh/interpolants/sources/sources.md

 * Ground surface elevations were collected from the 2006 version of the [Provincial (Ministry of Natural Resources) Digital Elevation Model (DEM)](https://geohub.lio.gov.on.ca/maps/mnrf::provincial-digital-elevation-model-pdem/about).
 This is a 10x10m² DEM derived from 1:10,000 scale OBM base mapping based on photogrammetic elevation points and 5m contours where the photogrammetic elevation points did not exist.

-# Timeseries Data
+# Timeseries Data (Climate and Surface Water)

 ## Web Data Scrapers

 On a nightly basis, scheduled tasks are used to automatically download and insert new data into the [ORMGP database](https://owrc.github.io/database-manual/Contents/TOC.html), a process called ["web scraping"](https://en.wikipedia.org/wiki/Web_scraping).
 So, in addition to hydrogeologic information, the database maintains a realtime hydrometeorological dataset at the **daily** time scale.
-This means that, for the most part, information scraped below do not enter the database as they are sub-daily resolution.
+This means that, for the most part, information scraped below does not enter the database as it is of a sub-daily resolution.
 Rather, the higher-resolution data, including the gridded data, are maintained running [Delft-FEWS](https://oss.deltares.nl/web/delft-fews/about-delft-fews) on a dedicated server.

 The objective is to maintain a **daily** hydrometeorological dataset spatially distributed over the 30,000km² ORMGP management area, going back at least a century.
 Data collected are "near" realtime in that they are what is reported when the scheduled task was run (the night prior).
-The web tools we maintain and numerical models we archive depend on this dataset.
+Many of the web tools maintained and numerical models that are archived depend on this dataset.

 ### Current data sources